Jason2Brownlee/QuakeBotArchive/README.md

 Perhaps you can help to make this bot archive more complete.

 * Do you know of a missing Quake bot?
-* Do you have a copy of a missing file from the above list?
+* Do you have a copy of a missing file from the list?
 * Do you know a bot author's real name?
 * Do you have have an older or newer version of a listed bot mod?
 * Do you have access to the source code for an old bot?